-The Company expects to record general and administrative expense for the quarter ended June 30, 2007 equal to the aggregate value of these awards, calculated assuming a public offering price per share in the initial public offering of \$15.00.
-If the actual public offering price is higher or lower than \$15.00 per share, the Company will record additional general and administrative expense or a reduction in general and administrative expense, respectively, for the quarter in which the initial public offering is completed.
-The amount of this additional expense or expense reduction will be equal to the difference between the actual value of the cash portion of the awards and the expense originally recorded for the cash portion.
+The Company will record general and administrative expense for the quarter ended June 30, 2007 equal to the aggregate value of these awards, calculated based on an assumed public offering price per share in the initial public offering of \$15.00, which was used to calculate the fair value of the awards at the grant date.
+Because the actual public offering price is lower than \$15.00 per share, the Company will record a reduction in general and administrative expense for the quarter ended September 30, 2007, the quarter in which the initial public offering is completed.
+The amount of this expense reduction will be equal to \$1.0 million, the difference between the actual value of the cash portion of the awards and the expense originally recorded for the cash portion.
 The expense related to the stock portion of these awards will be fixed based on the fair value at the grant date.